vladpaun-homeops/task-vista/README.md

 - `make db-up` / `make db-down` — manually start or stop just the Postgres container.
 - `pnpm run prepare` — regenerate the Prisma client.
 - `pnpm exec prisma studio` — open Prisma Studio at [http://localhost:5555](http://localhost:5555).
-- `docker compose down` — remove the Postgres container and its network.
+- `docker compose -f docker-compose.dev.yml down` — remove the Postgres container and its network.

 The only Docker dependency is Postgres; Next.js runs natively on your host machine.